Taxation of Federal Payments and Benefits

 A federal retiree’s monthly annuity payment is composed of two parts:

 • A tax-free portion that represents a return of cost.
-The cost is the total of a retiree’s contributions to the retirement plan (CSRS or FERS).
-These contributions were previ- ously taxed and included as income as part of an employee’s salary for federal and state income tax purposes and will not be taxed when received as part of a retiree’s month- ly annuity.
+The cost is the total of a retiree’s required contributions to the retirement plan (CSRS or FERS) while employed.
+These contributions were previously taxed and included as income as part of an employee’s salary for federal and state income tax purposes and will not be taxed when received as part of a monthly annuity.
+The tax-free part is a fixed dollar amount.
+It remains the same even if your annuity is increased by cost-of-living adjustments.

-General Rule—If a retiree’s annuity starting date was after July 1, 1986, and before November 19, 1996, then the retiree can choose to use either the General Rule or Simplified Method to determine the tax-free portion of the annuity.
-If the annuity starting date is after November 19, 1996, then the retiree cannot use the General Rule.
-Under the General Rule, a retiree will figure the tax-free portion of each full monthly payment by multiplying the gross monthly annuity by an exclusion percentage.
-The exclusion percent- age must be calculated as of the annuity starting date, also known as the commencing date.
+General Rule—Under the General Rule, the tax-free portion of each full monthly payment is calculated by multiplying the gross monthly annuity by an exclusion percentage.
+The exclusion percentage is calculated as of the annuity starting date, also known as the commencing date.

 To determine the exclusion percentage, one must divide the adjusted investment in the contract—provided by OPM—by the expected return.
-The expected return is based upon the “discount” interest rate in effect at the annuity starting date under the appropriate actuarial table for the retiree’s life expectancy.
-The calculation is complex and retirees who need help as well as access to the actuarial tables and more information about the General Rule should obtain IRS Publication 939, General Rule for Pensions and Annuities (available at www.irs.gov).
+The expected return is based upon the “discount” interest rate in effect at the annuity starting date under an actuarial table for the retiree’s life expectancy.
+See IRS Publication 939, General Rule for Pensions and Annuities, at www.irs.gov.

-Simplified General Rule—This rule may be used if a retiree’s annuity starting date was after July 1, 1986.
-The rule must be used if one’s annuity starting date is after November 18, 1996, and if the annuity payments are for either the life of the retired employee or for the life of the retired employee and a survivor receiving a survivor annuity.
+Simplified Method—This rule may be used if the annuity starting date was on or after July 2, 1986 and must be used if the annuity starting date is on or after November 19, 1996, and if the annuity payments are for either the life of the retired employee or for the life of the retired employee and a survivor receiving a survivor annuity.

-In the case of a non-“Alternative Form of Annuity” (AFA), any “deemed” deposits or redeposits are not added to a taxpayer’s cost in the retirement plan.
+Unless the retiree is eligible for and elects the “alternative form of annuity” (see below) any “deemed” deposits or redeposits are not added to the taxpayer’s cost in the retirement plan.
 If the taxpayer had withdrawn contributions from the retirement plan earlier, or if the taxpayer paid into the retirement plan to receive full credit for service not subject to retirement deductions, then the entire repayment—deposits and redeposits, including any interest paid—is part of the taxpayer’s cost.

-A table detailing the number of months to be utilized in the calculation and examples are provided in the 1105 Media Inc. publication, Taxation of Federal Retirement Benefits (available at www.federalsoup.com) or in IRS Publication 721 (Tax Guide to US Civil Service Retirement Benefits, available at www.irs.gov).
+A table detailing the number of months to be used in the calculation and examples are provided in the 1105 Media Inc. publication, Taxation of Federal Retirement Benefits (available at www.federalsoup.com) or in IRS Publication 721 (Tax Guide to U.S. Civil Service Retirement Benefits, available at www.irs.gov).

-For information on Thrift Savings Plan withdrawals, including tax implications, see Chapter 6, Section 4.
+For information on tax withholding from Thrift Savings Plan withdrawals, see Chapter 6, Section 4.

-Certain individuals who retire under CSRS or FERS may elect to receive a lump-sum benefit payment equal to their total contributions to the retirement plan (see Chapter 3, Section 7).
+Employees who have a life-threatening illness or other critical medical condition, and do not have a former spouse entitled to court ordered benefits based on the employee’s federal service, may elect to receive a lump-sum benefit payment equal to their total contributions to the retirement plan (see Chapter 3, Section 7).
 As a result of this payment, these individuals will receive a reduced monthly annuity.
-The option is only available to employees who have a life-threatening illness or other critical medical condition, and do not have a former spouse entitled to court ordered benefits based on the employee’s federal service.

-Under the alternative annuity option, the lump-sum payment is composed of a tax-free part and a taxable part.
+Under this “alternative form of annuity” option, the lump-sum payment is composed of a tax-free part and a taxable part.
 The tax-free part represents part of the employee’s cost.
 The taxable part represents part of the employee’s earnings in the retirement fund.
 The lump-sum payment will include:

 • All “deemed” deposits for federal employment during which no retirement contributions were withheld from pay plus interest.